chaoqichen/HTCN/README.md

 # Harmonizing Transferability and Discriminability for Adapting Object Detectors (CVPR 2020)
 A Pytorch Implementation of Harmonizing Transferability and Discriminability for Adapting Object Detectors.

-## Requirements
+## Introduction
 Please follow [faster-rcnn](https://github.com/jwyang/faster-rcnn.pytorch) respository to setup the environment.
-In this project, we use Pytorch 1.0.1 and our CUDA version is 10.1.
+In this project, we use Pytorch 1.0.1 and CUDA version is 10.1.

 ## Datasets
 ### Datasets Preparation